Newcastle Magnetic Resonance Centre

 I am Director of the Centre for In Vivo Imaging, which represents Newcastle University's in vivo imaging portfolio.

-My research centres on the development of innovative MR imaging and spectroscopy methods to characterise the structure, function and physiology of human tissues and organs through non-invasive and repeatable scans.
-My projects aim to develop reliable and valuable quantitative measurements for implementation in clinical research, and span the intersection of magnetic resonance physics, bioscience and clinical research.
+My interdisciplianry research team is focused on the development of innovative magnetic resonance imaging (MRI) and spectroscopy methods to characterise the structure, function and physiology of human tissues and organs through non-invasive and repeatable scans.
+Our projects span the intersection of magnetic resonance physics, bioscience and clinical research, and aim to develop reliable and valuable quantitative measurements for implementation in clinical research and development into robust tools used in clinical practice.

 Qualifications